-Over recent years the benefits of spending time in well-managed woodland to physical and mental health have been better understood and accepted.
+Over recent years, the benefits to physical and mental health of spending time in well-managed woodland have been better understood and accepted.
 Various national and regional policy documents reflect this understanding and there is a responsibility on the National Park Authority and land managers to ensure that the health benefits of previously under-used woodland access are maximised.
-This is particularly true in woodlands in and around towns and villages which offer easy access to a range of enjoyable activities.
+This is particularly true in woodlands in and around towns and villages which offer easy access to a range of recreational and educational activities.

 The Scottish Government's Active Scotland Delivery Plan is clear that all partners are expected to ensure that Scotland's natural environment provides opportunities for increased levels of physical activity for everyone.
-Initiatives which can achieve this goal include the creation of attractive, safe, and well-maintained greenspace and woodlands within easy walking distance of every home in Central Scotland.
+Initiatives which can achieve this goal include the creation of attractive, safe, and wellmaintained greenspace and woodlands within easy walking distance of every home in Central Scotland.
 This aspiration is also shared across the National Park area.

 The next iteration of the current National Park Authority Outdoor Recreation Plan will further develop the policy thinking around health in the outdoors and it should be referenced to ensure all opportunities for wider health benefits are being considered.
 For example, well-designed short loop paths which follow national standards or the protection of priority woodlands adjacent to communities for long-term recreational enjoyment.
-Initiatives such as 'Our Natural Health Service' and Green Health Partnerships led by Scottish National Heritage should also be considered.
+Initiatives such as 'Our Natural Health Service' and Green Health Partnerships led by Scottish National Heritage or Woods for Health and Woods for Learning led by Scottish Forestry should also be considered.